 You will find our prices for your lessons and other associated costs below.
 As you can see there are a number of variables, we have included all the costs you will incur during your course.
 You have lots of choice about how you manage these costs but we know from personal experience that you should keep control of your money.
 This why we do not ask for lesson money up front and you pay as you go/fly/need.
 You will not need all of the items detailed below from day one and we will let you know when you need them.

 That being said, if you have the money and want to pre-pay for your lessons, you can do this too!

-We want you to have a great experience learning to fly - this is our policy!
+We want you to have a great experience learning to fly - the following is our policy!